pete88b/spelling-mistake-maker/README.md

 # spelling-mistake-maker
 Make realistic spelling mistakes (i.e. data augmentation for NLP)

+# *WIP*

+this project is a work in progress - feel free to take a look but there is lots to do before it'll make sense

 # dev environment setup

 conda create -n spelling_mistake_maker python==3.9 -y